 An Upstart Crow

 Robert Greene achieved immortality by ridiculing the greatest writer in the English language.
 Greene's A Groats-worth of Witte, posthumously published in 1592, also marked the first mention of William Shakespeare working in London as a playwright and actor.
 Shakespeare's lost years started in 1585 in Stratford with the baptism of his twins and ended in 1592, with Greene's sarcastic dismissal of him as an upstart crow.

 Yes trust them not: for there is an upstart Crow, beautified with our feathers

 But Greene's snarky invective also provides a context for better understanding Shakespeare's significance in the English Renaissance.
 About a hundred years earlier, in the late 15th century, Florence gave birth, or rebirth, to interest in the classical arts of ancient Greece and Rome.
-Artists like Raphael, Botticelli, da Vinci, Michelangelo and others modelled their works on those of the classical periods.
+Artists of the Italian Renaissance like Raphael, Botticelli, da Vinci, Michelangelo and others modelled their paintings, sculptures and architecture on those of the classical periods.
 Their influence spread to Venice and Rome.
 The transition from the Italian Renaissance to the English Renaissance can be conveniently, if arbitrarily, marked in 1564, the year Michelangelo died and William Shakespeare was born.